gtkrshnaaa/paicode/README.md

 ## **2. Project Structure**

-The project uses a standard package structure managed by Poetry.
+The project uses a standard Python package structure and is packaged with pip/setuptools.

 ```
 paicode/          <-- Project Root